Is a Self-Managed Super Fund right for you?

 Things you should know

 This article is intended to provide general information of an educational nature only.
 The information may include general advice but does not take into account your individual objectives, financial situation, needs or tax circumstances, and so you should consider the appropriateness of the advice having regard to your circumstances before acting on it.
-Where applicable, you should obtain and read the relevant Product Disclosure Statement (PDS) and other important disclosure documents before making a decision about acquiring or continuing to a product.
+Where applicable, you should obtain and read the relevant Product Disclosure Statement (PDS) and other important disclosure documents before making a decision about acquiring or continuing to hold a product.
 You should consider seeking independent professional financial, tax and/or legal advice before making any decision based on this information.

 The above information is not tax advice.
 Taxation laws are complex and subject to change.
 Commonwealth Bank does not provide tax (financial) advice under the Tax Agent Services Act 2009 (Cth).
 You should consider seeking independent tax advice from a registered tax agent, accountant or adviser before you make any decisions based on this information.

-The information on this article and any opinions, conclusions or recommendations are reasonably held or made, based on the information available at the time of its publication but no representation or warranty, either expressed or implied, is made or provided as to the accuracy, reliability or completeness of any statement made in this article.
+The information in this article and any opinions, conclusions or recommendations are reasonably held or made, based on the information available at the time of its publication but no representation or warranty, either expressed or implied, is made or provided as to the accuracy, reliability or completeness of any statement made in this article.

 Past performance is no guarantee of future performance.
 Investing carries risk.